Cincinnati Fire Apparatus

 in the city - Rescue 9.

-- The apparatus was subsequently reassigned to Ladder 29.
+- This apparatus was subsequently reassigned to Ladder 29.

 - Photo courtesy unknown photographer